sjacobs4/om-case-study/asessment.md

-# Assessment
+# Case Study

-This assessment consists of 4 parts, and the themes are as follows:
+This case study consists of 4 parts, and the themes are as follows:

 - Containers
 - Infrastructure as Code